Bluewhale5/Penguin_Assignment/README.md

 # Penguin Assignment

-## Repository containing code and figures from work in the Palmer Penguins dataset
+## Repository containing code and figures from work on the Palmer Penguins dataset

 To run the analysis run the Rmarkdown file: ```penguin_assignment.rmd```